exonum/exonum-btc-anchoring/README.md

 bitcoind --daemon
 ```

-***Note!** Downloading and indexing of the bitcoin blockchain may take a lot of time,
+***Note!** Downloading and indexing of the Bitcoin blockchain may take a lot of time,
 especially for the mainnet.*

 ## Usage

-Include `exonum-btc-anchoring` as a dependency in your `Cargo.toml`:
+Include `exonum-btc-anchoring` as a dependency into your `Cargo.toml`:

 ```toml
 [dependencies]